 It’s the last resort if you are having an issue with one of the browsers.
 You can choose to uninstall completely and then reinstall or reset the browser using the inbuilt feature.
 Follow the links to reset Chrome, Microsoft Edge, and Firefox.

-Lastly, while you can browse a website even if the certificate is invalid, make sure not to perform any kind of transaction with the website.
-Neither you should use a credit card, nor you should enter your account password.
+Lastly, while you can browse a website even if the certificate is invalid, be cautious not to perform any transactions with the website.
+Neither should you use a credit card, nor should you enter your account password.

 How do I fix TLS handshake failure?

-To fix the TLS handshake failure issue on your browser, you need to check your date and time settings first.
+To resolve the TLS handshake failure issue in your browser, please verify your date and time settings first.
 Then, you might need to clear your browser cache and update your browser to the latest version.
-Apart from that, you can disable your browser extensions and check if it resolves the issue or not.
-Next, you can disable the antivirus and firewall temporarily.
+Additionally, you can disable your browser extensions and check if this resolves the issue.
+Next, you can temporarily disable your antivirus and firewall.

 What happens if TLS handshake failed?

-TLS handshake failure defines that you are not able to access a particular website.
+A TLS handshake failure indicates that you are unable to access a particular website.
 As it is responsible for establishing a connection between your computer and the server, you cannot access a website when a TLS handshake fails to establish the connection.
-As there could be several reasons that cause this problem, you need to go through the aforementioned tips and tricks to get it fixed.
+As there could be several reasons that cause this problem, you need to go through the aforementioned tips and tricks to resolve it.